achowdh2/Big-Data-Analytics/README.md

 These are my Big Data Analysis projects.
 Written in Python under Mongo DB and Spark modules.
+These files originated as a Python script in a Jupyter Notebook.
+They were then exported to LaTeX (.tex format), refined for structure and readability, and finally compiled into a PDF for a cleaner, more pleasant presentation.